The process to apply to study with us is simple, just follow these steps.

 More information on student visa applications.

-Before you can start at CDU, you will need to set yourself up as a student and enrol in the units you want to study.
-Complete your enrolment in three steps:
+Before you commence your studies, you will need to set yourself up as a student and enrol in the units recommended in your course study plan.